THE BRIDGE ACADEMY WELLNESS PLAN

 Bridge Academy meals shall be planned to incorporate the basic menu planning principles of balance, variety, contrast, color, and eye appeal.

-Bridge Academy will encourage parents to provide a healthy breakfast for their children through newsletter articles, take-home materials, or other means.
-The Bridge Academy offers breakfast through the National School Breakfast Program.
+Bridge Academy will encourage parents to provide a healthy breakfast for their children through emails, take-home materials, or other means.
+The Bridge Academy offers free breakfast to all students through the National School Breakfast Program.

 Free and Reduced-Priced Meals